Skip to main content

 (1) Documentation of eligibility for home visiting services;

-(2) Screening and assessment tools administered in accordance with provider agreement;
+(2) Screening and assessment tools administered;

 (3) All family goal plans and family goal plan revisions;